MediaComem/comem-archidep/ex/dns-configuration.md

 Connect to [Gandi.net](https://gandi.net) with the provided user account and create two new `A` record to map subdomains to your server's IP address:

-1. Your first subdomain should be `john-doe.archidep.tech`, where `john-doe` is your name on your server, meaning that you should use `john-doe` (your username) as the **name of the DNS record**.
+1. Your first subdomain should be `john-doe.archidep.ch`, where `john-doe` is your name on your server, meaning that you should use `john-doe` (your username) as the **name of the DNS record**.
 2. Then, create a wildcard subdomain using `*.john-doe` as the **name of the DNS record**, and the same IP address.
-This will direct any second-level subdomain like `foo.john-doe.archidep.tech` to your server.
+This will direct any second-level subdomain like `foo.john-doe.archidep.ch` to your server.

 Assuming your server's IP address is `W.X.Y.Z` and your username is `john-doe`, you should have the following DNS records (among others) in your zone file: